wssc555/dhtcrawler2/README.md

 ## Source code

-dhtcrawler is totally open source, and can be used in any purpose, but you should keep my name on, copyright by me please.
+dhtcrawler is totally open source, and can be used for any purpose, but you should keep my name on, copyright by me please.
 You can checkout dhtcrawler2 source code in this git repo **src** branch.

 ## Config